openmc-dev/openmc/docs/source/io_formats/tallies.rst

 :cellborn:
   This filter allows the tally to be scored to only when particles were originally born in a specified cell.
-A list of cell or cell IDs should be given.
+A list of cell IDs should be given.

 :material: